 If your family are citizens of a country whose citizens require a visa in order to travel to Sweden, they will need to apply for visas before they travel to Sweden at a Swedish embassy or consulate-general in their country of origin or other country, outside of Sweden, in which they live.
-The regulations in the EU Visa Code determine whether or not you are granted a visa.
-Your application may be rejected if the decision-making authority judges that you are unlikely to leave the Schengen area after your visit and that the purpose of your visit is not as specified in your application.
+The regulations in the EU Visa Code determine whether or not they are granted a visa.
+Their application may be rejected if the decision-making authority judges that they are unlikely to leave the Schengen area after their visit and that the purpose of their visit is not as specified in their application.

 Your family should enclose